Alexander-Walker leads No. 15 Virginia Tech past Miami

 TIP-INS

-Miami: Lykes came into the game averaging 16.2 points — and he finished right on that average.
+Miami: Lykes came into the game averaging 16.2 points per game and ranking in the top 10 in the ACC in scoring — and he finished right on that average.
 But the sophomore struggled from the floor against the Hokies, hitting just 5 of 15.
 He missed his first seven 3-point attempts, which was emblematic of Miami's struggles from the perimeter.
 The 'Canes made just six of their 29 3-point attempts.

 UP NEXT